 Speed is crucial when working with an expiration deadline.
 Manufacturers that produce perishable materials have to capture real-time data to create accurate product timetables.
 Solutions that facilitate constant data supervision of inventory from creation to distribution ensure materials are not forgotten or wasted.

 New Inventory Management Solutions for Old Food

-If food does pass its expiration date or become damaged, a manufacturer may not have to throw it away.
+If food does pass its expiration date or become damaged, a manufacturer may not have to throw it away, if they have effective traceability monitoring.
 FWRA encourages all companies to donate materials to different organizations.

 Food that commercial retailers can’t sell isn’t necessarily bad.
 Many products could suffer from aesthetic problems but are otherwise consumable such as damaged or misprinted packages or busied fruits and vegetables.
 Manufacturers should first look to donate unsellable merchandise to food banks or other needy causes.

 If the material is too damaged for human consumption, it could still be useful as animal feed.
 The U.S. Department of Energy & Environmental Protection encouraged food manufacturers to distribute otherwise unusable supplies or products to local livestock farms.

 Manufacturers are culpable for the safety of donated products.
 Federal organizations investigate all possible suppliers when people or livestock take ill.
 Donated materials need the same supply chain tracking procedures as sold merchandise.
 The RFgen white paper titled “The Food Traceability Survival Guide” said mobile solutions provide visibility for many different data streams.
 Employees use the software to track items marked for donation or distribution.
 Any company that needs data collection from numerous sources should acquire a centralized solution.